“The World At Our Door.”

 Matthew Chapter 28 is famously known for the “Great Commission.”
 As Christ followers, we have a God given calling to go to the ends of the earth with the love of Jesus.
 With that said, various circumstances around the world have created a unique opportunity for us to reach the faces that make up “the nations” right here in Lancaster County.

 Lancaster County is home to one of 23 Church World Service (CWS) refugee and immigration offices in the United States.
-CWS, founded in 1946, is a Christian ministry that provides refugee assistance.
+Founded in 1946, CWS provides refugees hope.
 Refugees are people who have fled war, violence, conflict, or persecution to find safety.
 They often have had to flee with little more than the clothes on their back, leaving behind homes, possessions, jobs, and loved ones.
 CVCCS shares a special relationship with CWS as we partner to clothe Lancaster County refugees.

 In 2021, the U.S. welcomed refugees from 50 countries, with the vast majority arriving from the Democratic Republic of the Congo, Syria, Afghanistan, Ukraine, and Myanmar.
 The most however are from Syria.
 Since the Syrian civil war began, over 606,000 people have been killed, including more than 25,000 children, as per the Syrian Observatory for Human Rights.